patrii2799/github-demo/README.md

 A simple demo repository to show the basic Git workflow.
 Editing...
-Adding a line to rebasing example.
+Adding a line to rebasing example, then more changes from myfeature branch too.

 ## Introduction